Graduate Colored Stones Program

-Identify more than 60 species of gemstones, distinguish natural gems from synthetics, and detect gem treatments.
+Identify more than 60 species of gemstones, distinguish natural from laboratory-grown gems, and detect gem treatments.

 Learn colored stone identification skills GIA graders use.

-Identify gemstones that have been treated or are imitations.
+Identify gemstones that have been laboratory-grown, treated or are imitations.

 Understand how market factors and the supply chain affect value.